 Projects abound for manufacturers.
 There’s no doubt that manufacturing is growing, supply chains are becoming more complex, requirements are popping out of the woodwork, and the most successful way to navigate these waters is to design and execute projects flawlessly.
 Thus, manufacturers must become adept at managing projects to make sure that the results follow.

 Here’s an example to consider.
 In my consulting practice, I focus 99 percent+ on manufacturers across all company sizes and industries.
-If there are common best practices among a six million dollar building products manufacturer, a 50 million dollar food processor and a multi-billion dollar aerospace manufacturer, I pay attention.
-I ask myself questions like: Which projects are consistently delivering results in the manufacturing sector?
-Why are these yielding significantly more than other projects or other competing priorities?
+If there are common best practices among a six million dollar building products manufacturer, a 50 million dollar food processor, and a multi-billion dollar aerospace manufacturer, I pay attention.
+I ask myself which projects are consistently delivering results in the manufacturing sector and why are these yielding significantly more than other projects or other competing priorities?

 To help executives think through priorities, we need to take a step back to consider these best practices for managing manufacturing projects: